Table of Contents

 2. Look at Your Existing Floor

-How well has your current living room flooring stood up to the test of time?
-If you’ve only had it for a few years and you already feel like you need to replace it, you may want to opt for a more durable material.
-On the other hand, if you’ve found that your living room flooring or carpeting is in pretty good condition after a long period, you might not have to invest as much money in a material known for its durability.
+How well has your current flooring in your living room stood up to the test of time?
+If you’ve only had it for a few years and already feel like you need to replace it, you may want to opt for a more durable material.
+On the other hand, if you’ve found that your living room carpeting or flooring is in pretty good condition after a long period, you might not have to invest as much money in a material known for its durability.
 Consider how much you and your family use this room, and for what purposes, then make your decision based on that.

 3. Consider Your Home’s Resale Value